How to Pack A Summer First Aid Kit: Tips for Having a Safe Summer

 - Sanitizing wipes to clean your hands before attending to the person in need

-- Latex gloves toprevent the spread of infection
+- Gloves toprevent the spread of infection (avoid Latex if possible for latex-sensitive skin)

-- Bandages of allsizes including band-aids, gauze, and adhesive tape for cuts and blisters
+- Bandages of all sizes and types including band-aids, gauze, and adhesive tape for cuts and blisters

 - Cotton balls and cotton swabs